 In accordance with Title 30 Texas Administrative Code, Chapter 288 rules, water conservation plans must have specific, quantified goals for municipal use in gallons per capita per day (GPCD).
 Water conservation goals for WTCPUA were established in 2014 using baseline data available at that time.
-Goals have been updated in 2019 per baseline data is shown in Appendix B. Conservation goals for the WTCPUA have been set for three metrics:
+Goals have been updated in 2019 per baseline data, which is shown in Appendix B. Appendix C includes a TWDB Goal Form (No.1964).
+This form does not include Residential GPCD since this would require an extensive data processing effort in the customer database based on current tracking setup.

+Conservation goals for the WTCPUA have been set for three metrics:

-- Total unit water use reduction (GPCD)
+- 1. Total unit water use reduction (GPCD)

 - 2. Peak day demand reduction (peak day/average day)

 - 3. System-wide water loss reduction.

-The five-year total unit water use reduction goal is five percent (5%), or a unit usage of 118 GPCD.
-The 10-year goal for total unit water use reduction is an additional five percent (5%), or a total unit usage of 112 GPCD.
+The five-year total unit water use reduction goal is five percent (5%), or a unit usage of 122 GPCD.
+The 10-year goal for total unit water use reduction is an additional five percent (5%), or a total unit usage of 116 GPCD.